Expansive Graduate Assistantship Opportunities

 The employment of Graduate Assistants (GA) is a well-established and successful practice in higher education.
 At Monmouth University we recognized the value of GAs for educating graduate students as developing professionals in training, for the important roles GAs serve in interacting with, mentoring, inspiring and helping undergraduate students and fellow graduate students, and for providing critical support to graduate faculty.
 Various opportunities exist for developing professionals in training, including as graduate teaching assistants and as graduate research assistants.
 See below to learn about the different types of assistantships.

-Assistant to the Vice Provost for Graduate Studies
+Assistant to the Director of Graduate Studies

 Graduate Assistants (GA) may work in any division of the University in roles that do not necessarily provide direct, substantive or sustained support for teaching or research initiatives.
 These may include clinical or administrative duties but they must be inherently related to the student’s graduate education and professional goals.
 Examples may include but are not limited to campus ambassador roles, support for special projects, peer mentoring and support etc. GA positions are not to be used for roles with primary responsibilities that are purely clerical or intended to provide routine secretarial, administrative or office staffing support.

 Graduate Teaching Assistants (GTAs) are graduate students who have instructional assignments in classrooms or laboratories, under the supervision of a faculty member who has ultimate responsibility for the course.